An old fashioned favorite that never goes out of style. These Strawberry Squares are the perfect summer treat!

 So what inspired me to give it another try beyond nostalgia (trust me I had no nostalgia for the mess!).
 A couple of things.
-First, I can’t discount my love of strawberries and how I love to find new ways to use the bounty of the amazing berries we get in the spring; I’m remembering how much I love this dessert and it was time.
-The resulting texture is much like ice cream and when coupled with the combination of the brown sugar, flour, butter and nut crumble; they are simple yet simply divine.
-Secondly I had the notion that my larger capacity stand mixture would make easier work this time around and thankfully that was true.
-I did put the mixer attachment on that is actually used to make adding flour and other dry ingredients easier as a protective collar and it was just enough to catch the few droplets that were determined to make their way to my white cabinet doors.
+First, I can’t discount my love of strawberries and how I love to find new ways to use the bounty of the amazing berries we get in the spring; I’m remembering how much I loved this dessert and it was time.
+The resulting texture is much like ice cream and when coupled with the combination of the brown sugar, flour, butter and nut crumble; it is simple yet simply divine.

 - 1 cup flour